+a The current annual PM2.5 NAAQS became effective for PSD applications on 5/6/2024.
+The DNR will continue to implement the previous annual PM2.5 NAAQS (12 µg/m 3) for non-PSD applications until our revised PM2.5 Infrastructure SIP is submitted to EPA (early 2027).

 Background Concentrations

 Appropriate background concentrations must be added to modeled concentrations before modeled attainment of the NAAQS can be determined.
 The DNR maintains default background concentrations that can be used with no additional justification.
-Applicants may also propose alternate background concentrations.
-Current default background concentrations, and guidance for proposing alternate background concentrations, are available on the DNR’s background data webpage.
+Applicants may also propose site-specific background concentrations.
+The most recent data from a previously-approved site-specific background monitor may be used without additional justification.
+Current background concentrations, and guidance for proposing site-specific background concentrations, are available on the DNR’s background data webpage.

 The default SO2 background concentrations represent natural background levels.
 As such, nearby sources of SO2 emissions should be explicitly modeled when using the default SO2 background concentrations.